ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/06-file-prep-ideal-marc.md

 __Removing the first line with awk:__ in the Shell, type the following command:
  `awk '{if (NR!=1){print}}' counts.tsv > counts.parsed.tsv`

- Check that it did the trick `head counts.parsed.txt`.
+ Check that it did the trick: in the Shell, type:
+ `head counts.parsed.txt`
  The comment line should be removed.

 ### Removing unnecessary columns (chr,strand,etc.)
 Now our file looks like: